DanHP/mgarrett33.slate/source/includes/_exampleuse.md

 - **BaseConfigs:** Array containing a list of default manufacturing settings of BIOS attributes.
 This is equivalent to reading the BaseConfigs resource and parsing the object named `default.`

-### BIOS administrator password considerations
+### BIOS attributes
-If you have enabled a BIOS administrator password, you must supply extra information upon a BIOS Settings `PATCH` or `PUT` operation.
-The `PATCH` or `PUT` operation must include an extra HTTP
-header:
+Each BIOS attribute in the attribute registry includes:

+- Type of each BIOS attribute (enum, string, numeric, or Boolean).
+- Possible values for enum type attributes.
+- Display strings (localized to the registry language) for the attributes and their possible values.
+- Help text and warning text (localized).
+- Location and display order information, including menu hierarchy for an attribute.
+BIOS 25
+- Value limits, including maximum, minimum, and step values for numeric attributes, and minimum and maximum character lengths, as well as regular expressions for string attributes.
+- And other meta-data.

+### Setting or Changing the BIOS Administrator and Setup Password
+To change the Administrator and Power On passwords, you must change two properties for each password in the Pending Settings resource:
-- Administrator password: Set `AdminPassword` to the new password and `OldAdminPassword` to the old password.
+* **Administrator password**: Set `AdminPassword` to the new password and `OldAdminPassword` to the old password.
-- Power On password: Set `PowerOnPassword` to the new password and `OldPowerOnPassword` with the old password.
+* **Power On password**: Set `PowerOnPassword` to the new password and `OldPowerOnPassword` with the old password.

 If you the old password is not set, you must use a blank string ("") for the old password property.

-1. Iterate through `/rest/v1/Systems` and choose a member ComputerSystem.
+1. Iterate through `/redfish/v1/Systems` and choose a member ComputerSystem.
-  * Result = `{ilo-ip-address}/rest/v1/Systems/1/BIOS`
+  * Result = `{ilo-ip-address}/redfish/v1/Systems/1/BIOS`
 2. Find a link in the `Oem/Hp/links` called `Bios` and note the `BiosURI`.
 3. `GET BiosObj` from `BiosURI` and note that it only allows `GET` (this is the current settings).
 4. Find a link in `BiosObj` called `Settings` and note this URI.